-It’s certainly true that building a house is normally much less complicated than a major commercial development or infrastructure project.
+It’s certainly true that building a house is a more finely honed process than many other construction projects.
+You may be surprised though how often we do get involved.
+There are often issues with contractors as to entitlement to payment, defective works, termination of contracts and the like.
 We don’t typically get involved in the contracts for individual houses – and house buyers will usually get an NHBC certificate, or similar.
-You may be surprised though how often we do get involved.

 Can you give us some examples?

 One example is poor or slow performance by a contractor which can cause real problems later on down the line.
 We can advise on the strategic ways of resolving this.

 Another example is where a contractor’s work is defective, which can be an extremely expensive problem, particularly if the defect is discovered after the property has been completed.
 We can advise on how to resolve such issues with a contractor and how to manage them with the homeowner.

 First, we can look at the contract documents that developers use.
 They could be for the appointment of consultants or contractors.
 It is important also to check the processes – what happens if you ask someone to do some work for you on your conditions and they reply to say that they will do them on their conditions?

 Secondly, we can look at letters of reliance, collateral warranties and similar which can still be important, particularly where a builder sells on the whole or part of a site.